jermspeaks/slowtube/Ideas.md

 - [ ] Responsive view per pages.
 Start with dashboard
 - [ ] Optimistic UI for state transitions of video cards from feed -> inbox or archive so it's not jarring to jump from bottom to top.
 Revisit how re-renders should work here
 - [ ] TV Show list page needs to have filters cleared button
+- [ ] TV Shows needs to be grouped in navigation: tv shows -> Upcoming, List, and Recently Aired.
+We can move the upcoming calendar to there

 ## Questions